Plein Air on the Yellowstone 2017, August 5th through 11th

 This year’s participating artists are…

-Steve Aller, Valerie Amon, Carol Barmore, Linda Barnsley, Phillip Carlton, Diane Draper, BJ Earle, Tom English, Charles Fifield, Daniel Gerken, Diana Grunseth, Carol Hartman, Tim Harvey, Les Herman, DG House, Merrie Murdoch, Bob Newhall, Darlene Pucillo, Parks Reece, S’Zanne Reynolds, Raul Roden, Steve Spencer, Karen Thiel, Jim Vincent and Shirle Wempner.
+Valerie Amon, Carol Barmore, Linda Barnsley, Phillip Carlton, Diane Draper, BJ Earle, Tom English, Charles Fifield, Daniel Gerken, Diana Grunseth, Carol Hartman, Tim Harvey, Les Herman, DG House, Merrie Murdoch, Bob Newhall, Darlene Pucillo, Parks Reece, Tandy Miles Riddle, Raul Roden, Steve Spencer, Lyn StClair, Karen Thiel, James K. Vincent and Shirle Wempner.

 Local Livingston, MT 2017 corporate sponsors for this event are:

-The law offices of: Huppert, Swindlehurst & Woodruff, P.C.
+The law offices of: Huppert, Swindlehurst & Woodruff, P.C., Livingston’s ACE Hardware

 This year’s generous national sponsors are:

-This year’s Plein Air judge is Emily Wilson, the curator at the C.M.
+This year’s Plein Air judge was Emily Wilson, the curator at the C.M.
 Russell Museum in Great Falls, Montana.
 Read a little bit more about her here:

 Emily Wilson is the curator at the C.M.
 Russell Museum in Great Falls, Montana.
 She holds a M.A. master in art history from Indiana University.
 Wilson has worked in several museums, including the Samuel P. Harn Museum of Art in Gainesville, Florida; the Museum of Art in Fort Lauderdale, Florida; and the Indiana University Art Museum in Bloomington.
 Most recently, she has served as the curatorial assistant in the Whitney Western Art Museum at the Buffalo Bill Center of the West in Cody, Wyoming.
 Ms. Wilson has contributed to several publications, including William Glackens (2014, Skira Rizzoli) and Painted Journeys: The Art of John Mix Stanley (2016, University of Oklahoma Press).